Kim Kardashian Stops Filming, Warns Rob & Chyna Not To Flash Wealth On Instagram

 A post shared by Kim Kardashian West (@kimkardashian) on

-The episode of Keeping Up With The Kardashians,“Aftermath,” covered the days following her traumatizing encounter with armed robbers in Paris back in October.
-After Kim Kardashian was held at gunpoint, tied up and thrown in her bathroom, and taken for more than $10 million worth of jewelry, personal and emotional security was the main priority for everyone involved, according to ET.
+The episode of Keeping Up with the Kardashians titled “Aftermath” covered the days following her traumatizing encounter with armed robbers in Paris back in October.
+After Kim Kardashian was held at gunpoint, tied up, thrown in her bathroom, and taken for more than $10 million worth of jewelry, personal and emotional security was the main priority for everyone involved, according to ET.

 Kim Kardashian’s robbery made the whole Kardashian and Jenner family feel on edge and worried for their personal safety.
 The highly publicized family is notorious for sharing their lives on social media.